-In the course of an academic paper, I analyzed the Pygmalion’s effect in animation in modern, figural animated films.
+In the course of another academic paper, I analyzed the Pygmalion’s effect in animation in modern, figural animated films.
 I set my focus on the transgression of the lifeless artefact to living fiction.
 Its forms of representation through materiality and medium fascinated me.
 The starting point of my work is Stoichitas’ book The Pygmalion-Effect.
 It focuses on 18th-century handicrafts and the Hitchcock movie Vertigo.
 My goal was to bring the Pygmalion effect in a new context through various animated film examples and with the terms of media theorists such as Zielinski.

 In the realistic portraits and sculptures described in Stoichita’s book, a spark leaps from the artwork to the viewer.
 This phenomenon can not prevent the media restriction that exists between the artwork and its audience.
 Rather, it becomes a question of materiality, which can have different effects on the possibilities of presentation.